 TWD – New Taiwan Dollar

 TWD is considered to be a restricted currency, which implies an inherent limitation to the tradability of this currency.
 Fund transfers in this currency are not allowed outside of Taiwan.
+Moreover, TWD payments to beneficiaries holding accounts with Chunghwa Post are not supported.

 Besides this limitation, this currency is considered to be complex (multiple information to be provided and complex processing).